Anushka200310/Forest-Explore-website/README.md

 # Forest Reverie Journey
-Exploring World's Iconic Forests Virtually
+Explore World's Iconic Forests Virtually
 ## Introduction
 Forest Reverie Journeys is a beautifully designed website that combines stunning visuals, informative content, and a seamless user experience to bring the majesty of forests to your screen.
 Whether you're a nature enthusiast, an armchair traveler, or simply curious about the world's most incredible woodlands, this website is your gateway to a virtual journey like no other.
 ## Features